davidmalcolm/texi2rst/output/options-for-directory-search.rst

   options into :option:`-L` options for the linker.
 They also apply to include files in the preprocessor, because the compiler translates these options into :option:`-isystem` options for the preprocessor.
-In this case, the compiler appends include to the prefix.
+In this case, the compiler appends :samp:`include` to the prefix.

   The runtime support file libgcc.a can also be searched for using the :option:`-B` prefix, if needed.
 If it is not found there, the two